Saivineeth147/LLM-Compass/CONTRIBUTION_RULES.md

-# Contributon Rules – Awesome LLM Resources
+# Contribution Rules – Awesome LLM Resources

 Thank you for contributing to **Awesome LLM Resources**! 🎉
 To keep the repository organized and maintain high-quality content, please follow these contribution rules.